bioarch-sjh/exportBruker/README.md

 http://web.cs.ucla.edu/~gulzar/rstudio/ shows you how to use RStudio to install the package via the menu bar.

+### Configurations for old versions of R:

+*Here we record combinations of older versions of R, MALDIquant and MALDIquantForeign that work together*

+- R 3.6.3 on Mac OS 10.12; MALDIquant version 1.17; MALDIquantForeign version 0.13

 # Details

 ## Paths to the Bruker folder - examples